-- "Abandonment" means absence of the resident from the dwelling, Α. without notice to the owner, in excess of seven continuous days; providing such absence occurs only after rent for the dwelling unit is delinquent; - "Action" includes recoupment, counterclaim, set-off, suit in equity and B. any other proceeding in which rights are determined, including an action for possession;
+- A. "Abandonment" means absence of the resident from the dwelling, without notice to the owner, in excess of seven continuous days; providing such absence occurs only after rent for the dwelling unit is delinquent; - B. "Action" includes recoupment, counterclaim, set-off, suit in equity and any other proceeding in which rights are determined, including an action for possession;

-- C. "Amenity" means a facility appurtenance or area supplied by the owner and the absence of which would not materially affect the health and safety of the resident or the habitability of the dwelling unit; - D. "Codes" includes building codes, housing codes, health and safety codes, sanitation codes and any law, ordinance or governmental regulation concerning fitness for habitation or the construction, maintenance, operation, occupancy or use of a dwelling unit; - E. "Deposit" means an amount of currency or instrument delivered to the owner by the resident as a pledge to abide by terms and conditions of the rental agreement; - F. "Dwelling unit" means a structure, mobile home or the part of a structure, including a hotel or motel, that is used as a home, residence or sleeping place by one person who maintains a household or by two or more persons who maintain a common household and includes a parcel of land leased by its owner for use as a site for the parking of a mobile home; - G. "Eviction" means any action initiated by the owner to regain posses- sion of a dwelling unit and use of the premises under terms of the Uniform Owner-Resident Relations Act; - H. "Fair rental value" is that value that is comparable to the value established in the market place; - I. "Good faith" means honesty in fact in the conduct of the transaction concerned as evidenced by all surrounding circumstances; - J. "Normal wear and tear" means deterioration that occurs based upon the use for which the rental unit is intended, without negligence, carelessness, accident, abuse or intentional damage of the premises, equipment or chattels of the owner by the residents or by any other person in the dwelling unit or on the premises with the resident's consent; however, uncleanliness does not constitute normal wear and tear; - K. "Organization" includes a corporation, government, governmental subdivision or agency thereof, business trust, estate, trust, partnership or association, two or more persons having a joint or common interest or any other legal or commercial entity; - L. "Owner" means one or more persons, jointly or severally, in whom is vested:

-(1) all or part of the legal title to property, but shall not include the limited partner in an association regulated under the Uniform Limited Partnership Act [54-2-1 NMSA 1978]; or mortgagee in possession and the lessors, but shall not include a person or persons, jointly or severally, who as owner leases the entire premises to a lessee of vacant land for apartment use.
+- C. "Amenity" means a facility appurtenance or area supplied by the owner and the absence of which would not materially affect the health and safety of the resident or the habitability of the dwelling unit; - D. "Codes" includes building codes, housing codes, health and safety codes, sanitation codes and any law, ordinance or governmental regulation concerning fitness for habitation or the construction, maintenance, operation, occupancy or use of a dwelling unit; - E. "Deposit" means an amount of currency or instrument delivered to the owner by the resident as a pledge to abide by terms and conditions of the rental agreement; - F. "Dwelling unit" means a structure, mobile home or the part of a structure, including a hotel or motel, that is used as a home, residence or sleeping place by one person who maintains a household or by two or more persons who maintain a common household and includes a parcel of land leased by its owner for use as a site for the parking of a mobile home: - G. "Eviction" means any action initiated by the owner to regain posses- sion of a dwelling unit and use of the premises under terms of the Uniform Owner-Resident Relations Act: - H. "Fair rental value" is that value that is comparable to the value established in the market place; - I. "Good faith" means honesty in fact in the conduct of the transaction concerned as evidenced by all surrounding circumstances; - J. "Normal wear and tear" means deterioration that occurs based upon the use for which the rental unit is intended, without negligence, carelessness, accident, abuse or intentional damage of the premises, equipment or chattels of the owner by the residents or by any other person in the dwelling unit or on the premises with the resident's consent; however, uncleanliness does not constitute normal wear and tear; - K. "Organization" includes a corporation, government, governmental subdivision or agency thereof, business trust, estate, trust, partnership or association, two or more persons having a joint or common interest or any other legal or commercial entity; - L. "Owner" means one or more persons, jointly or severally, in whom is vested: - (1) all or part of the legal title to property, but shall not include the limited partner in an association regulated under the Uniform Limited Partnership Act [54-2-1 NMSA 1978]; or - (2) all or part of the beneficial ownership and a right to present use and enjoyment of the premises and agents thereof and includes a mortgagee in possession and the lessors, but shall not include a person or persons, jointly or severally, who as owner leases the entire premises to a lessee of vacant land for apartment use.